 The collection includes fossils, snail shells, and pectens as well as the common seashells that you see at the beach.
 There are even poisonous ones that can kill a human and many strange or beautifully shaped ones.
 There is also an illustration of how to blow a conch shell and you can even buy one at the gift shop.

-The Seashell Museum is a great place if you are interested in seashells and still worth visiting if you only have a passing interest.
+The Seashell Museum is a great place if you like seashells and still worth visiting if you only have a passing interest.
 It’s a good place for kid’s who enjoy looking at the shells and there is a nice gift shop area with some attractive shells and decorative items made from shells.

 Location: 1043/1 Soi Silom 23, Silom.